theislab/campa/docs/source/overview.rst

 - Cluster cVAE latent representation into CSLs.
   This is done in three steps:

-    - First, the the data is subsampled and clustered, because we would like the clustering to be interactive and feasible to compute on a laptop.
+    - First, the data is subsampled and clustered, because we would like the clustering to be interactive and feasible to compute on a laptop.
       If you have more time or access to GPUs, you could also consider to skip the subsampling step and cluster all data directly.